-Students are expected to arrive at school promptly and be located in and ready to participate in the first period class by 8:50 a.m.
+Students are expected to arrive at school promptly and be located and ready to participate in their designated Homeroom by 8:50 a.m.
 Any student who reports to school after that time is considered late and must report to the school office.
 A student who is late must provide written documentation from the parent/guardian explaining the reason for the tardiness.
 Any student who is 1.5 hours or more late to school will be considered absent for half of the school day.
 Student tardiness shall be recorded as excused or unexcused.
 The school shall record the time of the student's tardy entry.
-Students will be considered tardy until the commencement of the final period of the day, after which students who attempt to enter shall be marked as absent for the entire day.
-Consequences for unexcused tardies will result in the following:
+Consequences for unexcused tardies may result in the following:

-1 Tardy = Warning 2 Tardies = Warning

-3 Tardies = Letter sent home - Lunch detention

-4 Tardies = Refer to office, Letter sent home - 3 Lunch detentions

-Additional Tardies = Parental conferences and/or additional consequences such as Social
+1 Tardy = Warning 2 Tardies = Warning 3 Tardies = Contact made with home - Lunch detention 4 Tardies = Office referral, Contact made with home - 3 Lunch detentions Additional Tardies = Parental conferences and/or additional consequences such as Social Probation.

-Probation.